• Skip to primary navigation

 • Method #2.
 You blend everything together first (in a bowl), fill the ravioli and then the filling cooks while the pasta cooks.

-For this beef ravioli recipe, we'll use Method #1.
+For this meat ravioli filling recipe, we’ll use Method #1.

 Equipment Needed